ayan4m1/atlas-map/README.md

 npm install
 ```

-This software is meant to be run in one of two modes - development and production.
+This software is meant to be run in one of two modes - development or production.
 Development mode uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server#webpack-dev-server) to spin up a live-reloading, source-mapped, unoptimized HTTP server that lives in a terminal window.
 Production mode uses [webpack](https://webpack.js.org/concepts/) to build a minified, optimized bundle of files which can be hosted by anything that a web browser can talk to.

-In either mode, you _must_ also run a tile server which is accessible to your users.
+In either mode, you **must** also run a tile server which is accessible to your users.

 Choose development mode **if**: